Mayor of Angeles City

-The Mayor of Angeles City (Punong Lungsod ng Angeles) is the head of the local government of the city of Angeles in Pampanga, Philippines who is elected to three year terms.
+The Mayor of Angeles City (Punong Lungsod ning Angeles) is the head of the local government of the city of Angeles in Pampanga, Philippines who is elected to three year terms.
 The Mayor is also the executive head and leads the city's departments in executing the city ordinances and improving public services.
 The city mayor is restricted to three consecutive terms, totaling nine years, although a mayor can be elected again after an interruption of one term.